re4ldev/arch-laptop/Guide.md

 # 0. Introduction #

-In this repository I attempt to create a complete **Guide** for [Arch Linux](https://archlinux.org/) operating system deployment on a mobile personal computer aka laptop.
+This repository is an attempt to create a complete **Guide** for [Arch Linux](https://archlinux.org/) operating system deployment on a mobile personal computer aka laptop.
 The solution should satisfy the list of requirements collected in section [I. Requirements](#i-requirements), following a number of assumptions listed in section [II.
 Assumptions](#ii-assumptions).

 I am Linux enthusiast with no system administration background.
 This **Guide** was put together by myself following a number of documents, guides and tutorials available online which I list below in the section [A. Sources](#a-sources).
 Hopefully this is a living document, updated frequently, to catch up with the latest developments.